kilowhat/kilowhat.net/_extensions/audit.md

 ## Changelog

+### Version 1.7.1 - June 11, 2024

+- Fix tag edit event being generated on every start/reply/delete discussion when `askvortsov/flarum-categories` extension is active.

+This release only exists for the pro version.

+If you have not already updated from Extiverse to Flarum.org premium repository, do that first before updating the extension.

 ### Version 1.7.0 - August 8, 2023

 - Fix for possible MySQL errors if another extension added `id` or `slug` columns to intermediate relationship tables.